RETRO

 IT HAVE A TEMPERATURE MONITOR? - Yes, if the unit gets too hot then the

-power will reduce with an audio warning, once cooled down it will revert to its
+power will reduce to Mode 2, once cooled down it will revert to its original

 DOES IT HAVE ANY ENVIRONMENTAL OPERATION LIMITS? - When